Tijesuni/alx-zero_day/0x03-git/README.md

 My second readme
-Replaced the text of alx file from "ALX to ALX School"
+replace the text of alx file from "ALX to ALX School" replace the text of school file from "School" to " The school is so cool!"